The Day of the Cross in El Salvador: A Celebration of Faith and Heritage

-By Eddie Galdamez | May 3rd, 2023
+By Eddie Galdamez | Updated on May 3, 2024

 Day of the Cross in El SalvadorDay of the Cross Celebration.
 Image by Jorge

-The Day of the Cross in El Salvador is celebrated every year on May 3rd.
-On this day, Salvadorans decorate crosses made from Jiote trees with fruits, flowers, and paper ornaments.
-It is celebrated throughout the country and is an important cultural and religious event in El Salvador.
+The Day of the Cross in El Salvador is celebrated yearly on May 3rd.
+It is a beloved Salvadoran tradition where people adorn crosses made from Jiote trees with fruits, flowers, and paper ornaments, symbolizing faith, heritage, and community celebration.

 This Salvadoran tradition has pre-Hispanic and Christian roots that date back to colonial times, and it marks the start of the rainy season or winter in the country.
+It is an important cultural and religious event in El Salvador.

 On May 3 El Salvador celebrates the Day of the Cross.
 Traditionally, our ancestors offered to Mother Earth in gratitude for the fruits received and asked for good rains and abundant harvests.
 Suecy Callejas Estrada.